namhihi237/generate-vanila-wallet/README.md

 ## Features

-- Generate Solana wallets with addresses ending with a specific suffix
+- Generate Solana wallets with addresses ending with exactly "pump" in lowercase
 - Utilize multiple threads for high-performance wallet generation
 - Store generated wallets in MongoDB for easy access and management
 - Configurable via command-line arguments or environment variables